- Explore CGIS Programs

 Insurance & PPE Costs

 The University of Michigan uses GeoBlue Health Insurance for all international travel.
-GeoBlue insurance will cover treatment for COVID-19 and testing for symptomatic individuals or those who have had close contact with someone who had COVID-19.
 However, the following are not covered under UM’s insurance:

-Evacuation due to pandemic worsening in country (medical evacuation is covered)
+Evacuation due to pandemic worsening in the country situation (medical evacuation is covered)

 In addition to testing funds, students should plan to purchase these PPE items prior to departure, if not already on hand: